medizininformatik-initiative/feasibility-backend/README.md

 In order to run this project the following steps need to be followed:

-1. Add github package repositories
+1. Add GitHub package repositories
 2. Build the project
 3. Setup database

-### Add github package repositories
+### Add GitHub package repositories

-This project uses dependencies (HiGHmed DSF and sq2cql), which are not hosted on maven central but instead on github.
+This project uses dependencies ([HiGHmed DSF](https://github.com/highmed/highmed-dsf) and [sq2cql](https://github.com/medizininformatik-initiative/sq2cql)) which are not hosted on maven central but on GitHub.

-In order to download artifacts from github package repositories you need to add your github login credentials to your central maven config file.
+In order to download artifacts from GitHub package repositories, you need to add your GitHub login credentials to your central maven config file.

 For more information take a look at this GitHub documentation about [authentication](https://docs.github.com/en/free-pro-team@latest/packages/using-github-packages-with-your-projects-ecosystem/configuring-apache-maven-for-use-with-github-packages#authenticating-to-github-packages).

-In order to install the packages using Maven in your own projects you need a personal GitHub access token.
+In order to install the packages using maven in your own projects you need a personal GitHub access token.
 This [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) shows you how to generate one.

 After that, add the following `<server>` configurations to the `<servers>` section in your local _.m2/settings.xml_.
 Replace `USERNAME` with your GitHub username and `TOKEN` with the previously generated personal GitHub access token.
 The token needs at least the scope `read:packages`.